NivasRenga03/EI_CampusDrive/README.md

 Simulating a **YouTube Player** where buttons perform actions like Play, Pause, Rewind.

 **Description:**
-Simulates a **YouTube Player** where buttons perform actions like Play, Pause, and Rewind.
-The `YouTubeAppUI` serves as the invoker, binding commands to UI buttons, while `YouTubePlayer` acts as the receiver.
-This structure allows for flexible command execution
+This simulation represents a YouTube Player where user interactions with buttons trigger various actions such as Play, Pause, and Rewind.
+The `YouTubeAppUI` functions as the invoker, linking commands to the corresponding UI buttons, while the `YouTubePlayer` serves as the receiver, executing these commands.
+This design pattern facilitates a flexible and extensible command execution mechanism.

 **Source:**
 [`exercise1.behaviour.command`](./src/exercise1/behaviour/command)